 The Interdepartmental Hurricane Conference (IHC) is sponsored annually by the Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) with the goal to bring together the cognizant Federal agencies, together with representatives from the user communities, especially the emergency management community, to address and reach agreement on items of mutual interest and concern related to the provision of hurricane/tropical cyclone forecast and warning services.
-The procedures and agreements reached at the 54th IHC, which was held in Houston, Texas, February 14-18, 2000, resulted in this publication--the 38th edition of the National Hurricane Operations Plan (NHOP).
+The procedures and agreements reached at the 55th IHC, which was held in Orlando, Florida, March 5-9, 2001, resulted in this publication--the 39th edition of the National Hurricane Operations Plan (NHOP).

-This edition includes a number of significant revisions and changes, plus some new additions.
-Seven action items, which were identified prior to the 54th IHC, were addressed during an open meeting of the Working Group for Hurricane and Winter Storms Operations and Research (WG/HWSOR).
-Three of the seven action items were closed through incorporation into the NHOP.
-Of the remaining four, two action items were withdrawn, and two were non-NHOP related and are being staffed by the WG/HWSOR.
-In addition, two other actions were identified during the course of the meeting for inclusion in the NHOP.
-They were the addition of latitudes and longitudes associated with the defining points for tropical cyclone watches and warnings (new Appendix B) and the addition of an appendix for Joint Typhoon Warning Center (JTWC) products (new Appendix C).
+This edition includes a number of revisions and changes.
+Twelve action items were addressed during an open meeting of the Working Group for Hurricane and Winter Storms Operations and Research (WG/HWSOR).
+Seven of the twelve items were closed through incorporation into the NHOP as approved recommendations and/or changes.
+Of the remaining five, two action items were for information only, and three were non-NHOP related and are being staffed by the WG/HWSOR.
+The action items will be published in the Minutes of the 55th Interdepartmental Hurricane Conference.

-Another significant addition is a new appendix (Appendix A) on local National Weather Service (NWS) Office products; for example, the Hurricane Local Statement, which support the tropical cyclone forecast and warning program and are tailored to the needs of local users.
-In Chapter 5, Aircraft Reconnaissance, the section on Air Traffic Control (ATC) Clearances was revised to incorporate the procedures that are documented in a letter of agreement between the Federal Aviation Administration (FAA), the National Oceanic and Atmospheric Administration (NOAA), and the Air Force Reserve Command (AFRC).
-The updated Chapter 5 also includes a new figure which reflects the differences in the structure of the Vortex Data Message and the Supplementary Vortex Data Message between the WC-130H and WC-130J.
-Chapter 6, Satellite Reconnaissance, Chapter 8, National Data Buoy Center Reporting Stations, and Chapter 9, Marine Weather Broadcasts, were also substantially updated.
+Appendix A on local National Weather Service (NWS) Office products, which was new to the NHOP last year, was updated with a new table, indicating how tropical cyclone watch/warningrelated products are issued for local users.
+Chapter 3, General Operations and Procedures of the National Weather Service Hurricane Centers, includes a significant revision of abbreviated communications headings.
+In Chapter 5, Aircraft Reconnaissance, the section on Air Traffic Control (ATC) Clearances was updated to incorporate revised procedures between the Federal Aviation Administration (FAA), the National Oceanic and Atmospheric Administration (NOAA), the Air Force Reserve Command (AFRC), and the National Aeronautics and Space Administration (NASA), regarding weather reconnaissance and research operations.
+Chapter 8 was retitled--National Data Buoy Capabilities and Requirements--and includes new documentation on the Navy's drifting buoy program.
+Chapter 6, Satellite Reconnaissance, and Chapter 9, Marine Weather Broadcasts, were also substantially updated.

-The active 1999 season, which included Hurricanes Floyd and Lenny whose names were retired, tested our multiagency tropical cyclone warning support system, and, once again, the system responded in an highly effective manner--a tribute to the dedication and cooperation of the civilian and military agencies involved.
+The 2000 season, which included Hurricane Keith whose name was retired, was both active and unusual from the standpoint that the United States experienced no landfalling hurricanes.
+The season, however, put our multiagency tropical cyclone warning support system to the test, and, once again, the system superbly responded--a tribute to the professionalism, dedication, and cooperation of the civilian and military agencies involved.

-SAMUEL P. WILLIAMSON Federal Coordinator for Meteorological Services and Supporting Research
+Samuel P. Williamson Federal Coordinator for Meteorological Services and Supporting Research